-PL_register_foreign_in_module(const char module, const char name, int arity, foreign_t (function)(), int flags, ...
+int PL_register_foreign_in_module(char mod, char name, int arity, foreign_t (f)(), int flags, ...)

-Register a C function to implement a Prolog predicate.
-After this call returns successfully a predicate with name name (a char ) and arity arity (a C int) is created in module module.
+Register the C function f to implement a Prolog predicate.
+After this call returns successfully a predicate with name name (a char ) and arity arity (a C int) is created in module mod.
+If